tatianalabuzova/tatianalabuzova.github.io/menu/teaching.md

 ### Massachusetts Institute of Technology, Sloan School of Management

 <p><b> Negotiation Analysis, Negotiation Seminar, Negotiation and Influence</b><br>
-Teaching Assistant for Professor Jared Curhan.<br>
+Teaching Assistant for Professor Jared Curhan<br>
 Assisted at the technology-intensive class a few consecutive years, ran Q&As with students, and graded assignments.
 The course received the Teaching with Digital Technology Award from MIT.</p>

 <p><b> Leading Organizations,</b> Teaching Assistant for Professor Elsbeth Johnson <br>